Dismiss Modal

 • As the Biobrane begins to lift up and your wound starts to heal, trim off the loose edges of the dressing.
 Use clean scissors that you have cleaned with an alcohol swab.
 Stop trimming if it's painful or if it causes bleeding.

 • Apply lotion or moisturizing cream to the areas where you have trimmed off the Biobrane.
-Ask your healthcare provider which lotion or cream would be best.
+Ask your doctor which lotion or cream would be best.

 • Don't cover Biobrane with other dressings.
 You don’t have to worry that it will fall off.